chrimerss/apple-mcp/README.md

   - Schedule emails for future delivery
   - List and manage scheduled emails
   - Check unread email counts globally or per mailbox
+  - **NEW: Create mailboxes/folders** with support for nested folders and account-specific creation
+  - **NEW: Move emails to folders** with flexible search criteria (subject, sender, date)
+  - **NEW: Email organization tools** for better inbox management
 - Reminders:
   - List all reminders and reminder lists
   - Search for reminders by text